Data Protection Policy

 - The purposes of carrying out the obligations and exercising specific rights of the controller (the council) or of the data subject in the field of employment and social security and social protection law.
 [GDPR Art 9 2(b)];

-- The establishment, exercise or defense of legal claims or whenever courts are acting in their judicial capacity.
+- The establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity.
 [GDPR Art 9 2(f)];

 - Our legitimate interest, where our enforcement agent’s record visits or we record telephone calls with our office staff.
 [GDPR Art 6 1(f)].